IgnacyFluder/ResolutionScaler/README.md

 pip install -r requirements.txt python proportion.py
 ```
-or use the precompiled pyinstaller exe
+or use the precompiled pyinstaller exe from the releases.

 ## Supported Tablets